 Now, years later, living elsewhere, I look again at those Reece Winstone books and realise that, far from simply alienating and disappointing me, those collections of photographs actually also did something quite different, something I never grasped at the time.
 I think those old photographs made me fall in love with a city.

 Since posting this piece last year, the statue of Tory MP Edward Colston, mentioned above in the context of Bristol’s historic involvement in and profiting from the slave trade, has been, justly to my mind, taken down from its pedestal by Black Lives Matters protestors.

-Here are links to a couple of articles, which help provide some context to this globally significant event:
+Below, links to a couple of articles, which help provide some context to the situation:

 If you also want to read people arguing for the statue to have remained, you may go and find your own links.
 The Spectator, for example, has articles arguing that a man enriched by his involvement in slavery should continue to be celebrated by a public monument.

 Robinson, Derek, A Shocking History of Bristol, Abson Books, 1973

 Winstone, Reece – Editor, History of Bristol’s Suburbs, Reece Winstone, 1977, written by Frederick C. Jones and W. G. Chown